 "Building a medical school from the ground up is a heavy lift and that’s why Dr. Spann is leading it.
 He knows medicine and he understands the business model," said Fertitta.

 Last November, the UH System Board of Regents approved establishment of a College of Medicine at the University of Houston.
 UH is seeking medical degree approval from the Texas Higher Education Coordinating Board and has initiated the process for accreditation by the Liaison Committee on Medical Education.
-The UH College of Medicine would admit its first class in 2020.

 The UH College of Medicine builds on interdisciplinary health research already underway.
 UH currently has comprehensive health professional training in nursing, pharmacy, optometry, psychology and social work.
 Other colleges will also make important contributions to medical training and research, including engineering, law, business and the Department of Health and Human Performance.